How to Prepare Your Landscape for Fall 2025

 Choosing the Right Plants for Fall

 Selecting the best plants for your fall garden is essential for a vibrant and productive garden.
-Opt for cool-season vegetables like spinach, lettuce, and broccoli.
-Consider planting fall flowers like mums and pansies for a splash of color.
+Opt for cool-season vegetables, such as spinach, lettuce, and broccoli.
+Consider planting fall flowers, like mums and pansies, for a splash of color or native plants, like lantana and Texas sage, for a more sustainable garden.
 Researching the best plants for a fall garden in your region ensures that you choose varieties that will thrive in the cooler weather.

 Planting Fall Crops